qlab-utwente/Quantum-Dice-by-UTwente/Arduino/README.md

 Web-based firmware flasher for QuantumDice ESP32 devices.
 Flash your ESP32 directly from your browser - no drivers or Python installation required!

+If you want to upload the Arduino sketches yourself, please follow [these instructions]().

 ## 🌐 Access the Flasher

 **Live Tool:** [https://YOUR-USERNAME.github.io/YOUR-REPO-NAME/](https://YOUR-USERNAME.github.io/YOUR-REPO-NAME/)